 Our Garden Sunroom model is designed with building code standards in mind, with tempered safety glass in the roof and double strength in the walls, along with our double glazing Thermal Option for extra insulation.
 Tempered glass, double strength glass or twin wall glazing can be added to all our greenhouse models.
 We can make modifications to our various greenhouse models to help meet codes.
 We will do all we can to help you work through issues with the building department, but some requirements are costly.
 Freestanding greenhouses, especially those under 200 sq. ft. generally have fewer code requirements.
 Lean-to greenhouses attached to garages are often not subjected to the permitting process as well.

-This 7′ wide Deluxe lean-to greenhouse is built against a stone wall rather than a house wall.
+Right, this 8′ wide Deluxe lean-to greenhouse is built against a stone wall rather than a house wall.
 The masonry wall provides solar mass, helping take advantage of the sun’s energy.

 This 5.5′ wide Solite Lean-to greenhouse provides a snug place to over winter plants.